jeremiedecock/debian-post-install/README.rst

 Note:

-    This project is still in beta stage.
+    This project is still in alpha stage.

 Bug reports